surge-synthesizer/surge/README.md

 ### Building a Mac Fat Binary (ARM/Intel)

-To build a fat binary on a mac, simply add the following CMAKE argument to your intiial cmake run.
+To build a fat binary on a Mac, simply add the following CMake argument to your initial CMake run:

 ```
 -D"CMAKE_OSX_ARCHITECTURES=arm64;x86_64"